-British Airways says some service returning after day of chaos
+British Airways says it's moving closer to full operations after day of chaos

 Story highlights

-- BA asks travelers not to go to airports unless confirmed for travel

-- It says it's aiming to operate a near normal schedule
+- Airline says it's aiming to operate a normal schedule at Gatwick

-London (CNN)British Airways is planning to have a "near normal schedule" out of Gatwick airport Sunday after it was forced to cancel Saturday flights out of London's two biggest airports.
+London (CNN)British Airways is planning to have a "high proportion" of its flights operating Monday after it was forced to cancel Saturday flights out of London's two biggest airports.

 A "major IT system failure" caused severe disruption to the airline's flight operations worldwide, leaving thousands of passengers stranded.

-On Sunday, the airline said that it would aim to resume flights from Gatwick as well as the "majority" of services from Heathrow.
+On Sunday, the airline said that it would aim to resume a "full schedule" at Gatwick as well as the majority of services from Heathrow.

 It also said it would refund those who suffered cancellations and no longer wanted to fly to and from the affected airports.

-"Although some of the IT systems have returned, there will be some knock-on disruption to our schedules as aircraft and crews are out of position around the world," the airline said in a statement on its Facebook page Sunday.
+"We operated a full schedule at Gatwick on Sunday.
+At Heathrow, we operated virtually all our scheduled long-haul flights, though the knock-on effects of Saturday's disruption resulted in a reduced short-haul programme" the airline said in a statement Sunday.

-It asked travelers not to go to Gatwick or Heathrow unless they are confirmed for travel.
+The airline asked travelers not to go to Heathrow unless they are confirmed for travel, not even to pick up delayed baggage.

-"We are repositioning some aircraft during the night to enable us to operate as much of our schedule as possible throughout Sunday," the airline said.

-"At this stage we are aiming to operate a near normal schedule of flights from Gatwick and the majority of our Heathrow services.
+"As our IT systems move closer to full operational capacity, we will again run a full schedule at Gatwick and intend to operate a full long-haul schedule and a high proportion of our short-haul programme at Heathrow," the airline said.

 British Airways has extended its flexible booking policy and says customers can rebook their flights to travel up to and including June 10.